squaresausage/Open-Source-PC110/Docs/README.md

 The VL82C420 was part of VLSI’s **SCAMP IV** series — a power-efficient chipset line — but even after deep digging and contacting former VLSI employees, **no pinout or datasheet surfaced**.

+Interestingly, markings on the motherboard PCB suggest that development was done in **collaboration with RIOS Systems**, a likely OEM design partner for IBM.

 ---

 ## 🔬 Decapping the Chips with CLC & John McMaster